Home Coffee Journal logo Home Coffee Journal

 Your next step today

-Grab a marker, write the roast date on your current bag, weigh out tomorrow’s dose into a small sealed jar, and put it in the freezer.
-That one action — single-dosing the next brew — is the highest-leverage move you can make before your beans lose another day.
+Grab a marker.
+Write the roast date on your current bag, weigh tomorrow’s dose into a small sealed jar, and tuck it in the freezer.
+Single-dosing the very next brew is the highest-impact move you can make before the beans lose another day.

-Once your beans are dialed for freshness, the next variables to lock down are grind and pour: see our recipe for dialing in a light-roast V60 and the broader beginner’s walkthrough for better pour-over at home to get the most out of every fresh dose.
+Once freshness is handled, the next variables to lock down are grind and pour: see our recipe for dialing in a light-roast V60 and the broader beginner’s walkthrough for better pour-over at home to get the most out of every fresh dose.